F01

 • Multiple Conditions with Logical Operators: C# allows combining multiple conditions using logical operators, including && (AND: Ensures both conditions are true) and || (OR: Ensures at least one condition is true).

-Example: Let’s create a simple script to showcase different types of if Statement.
-You will be able to modify variables in Play Mode and observe the logic results in the Console.
+Example: Let’s create a simple script to showcase the if–else if–else statement.
+You will be able to move the player in Play Mode and observe different messages appear on a display, depending on the distance.

 1. Create the Script:

-• In the Project window, right-click in the Assets folder and choose Create > MonoBehaviour Script.
+• In the Project window, right-click in the Assets folder and choose Create > C# Script.

 • Double-click to open it in your code editor.